 Do you have an online store but don’t have high sales or are you thinking of increasing your online store sales, increasing your profits and attracting more customers to your online store?
 How You can increase online store visit statistics?
-In this article I will share how you can get more customers for your online store.
+In this article, I will share how you can get more customers for your online store.

-1. Optimise Internet shop loading speed
+1. Optimize Internet shop loading speed

 Improve your online store load speed, online store load rate is one of the criteria that can increase your online store’s position in google search results.
 As well as improving the experience of using the web store visitors.
-If e-shop takes a long time to load, the user may even leave the online store without waiting for the page to load.
+If an e-shop takes a long time to load, the user may even leave the online store without waiting for the page to load.

 You will most likely need the help of professionals to improve your online store load speed.
 There are many factors that influence the load time of an online store, here are a few: